sriramab/gamamanual/References/PlatformDocumentation/InstallationAndLaunching/InstallingPlugins.md

 ### Overview
   * A very useful plugin for working with large model files.
 It renders an overview of the file in a separate view (with a user selectable font size), allowing to know where the edition takes place, but also to navigate very quickly and efficiently to different places in the model.
   * Update site: http://sandipchitaleseclipseplugins.googlecode.com/svn/trunk/text.overview.updatesite/site.xml
   * After installing the plugin, an error might happen when closing GAMA.
 It is harmless.
-After restarting GAMA, go to Views > Open View > Others… > Overview >.
+After restarting GAMA, go to Views > Open View > Others... > Overview >.

 ### Git
   * Git is a version control system (like CVS or SVN, extensively used in GAMA) http://git-scm.com/.
 Free sharing space are provided on website such as [GitHub](https://github.com/) or [Google Code](https://code.google.com/) among others.
 Installing Git allows to share or gather models that are available in Git repositories.